 At night, my daughter fell asleep.
 My daughter was crying in her sleep, and I felt bad that I had lashed out at her so harshly.
 Every time I yelled at her, I always felt bad.
 I didn’t know when she started becoming so naughty.
 Once something didn’t go her way, she would become rebellious and not listen at all.
 I used all the energy I possessed to raise her, but it just translated into her resistance and naughtiness.
 I felt so disappointed and helpless.

 I always got along with the brothers and sisters in the church very well.
 Even if we sometimes had disagreement, when we accepted things from God, we still were able to work it out.
 Why was it when it came to my daughter, the person I was closest to in the world, I had no patience for her?
 Why did I yell at her time and time again?
-I didn’t act like aat all.
+I didn’t act like a Christian at all.
 Later, I prayed to God so many times, but every time I saw her being resistant I couldn’t help but yell and scream at her.
 This became a problem that caused me a lot of pain.

 One day, I ran into Sister Lin, whom I hadn’t seen in a long time.
 I told her what was giving me trouble.
-Sister Lin gave me a book and said: “All the words in this book are.
+Sister Lin gave me a book and said: “All the words in this book are God’s words.
 They can solve all of our problems.
-We are going to and count on God.
+We are going to pray and count on God.
 We believe that God will guide us to solve all of our problems.”
 After I got home, I couldn’t wait to read the book.
 There was one paragraph that really enlightened my heart: “what do many think?
 The parent is always right.
 They have the point of view that ‘As long as it’s for the child’s sake, what I’m doing is right.’
 How is it you don’t have mistakes?
 You too are a corrupted human being, how can you be without error?
 How can you determine that you are without error?
 As long as you admit that you do not possess the truth, that you are a corrupted human being, then you have errors and you can make mistakes.
 You can make mistakes, yet at every turn how is it that you try to take charge of others, take charge of your children, and have them at every turn listen to you?
 Is this not an arrogant disposition?
 This is an arrogant disposition and a ferocious one at that” (“What Should One Possess, at the Very Least, to Have Normal Humanity”).
 These words directly touched the bottom of my soul.
 Yes, parents are always worrying about their children.
 They think they can do no wrong, and that no matter what they do, it is all for the good of the children they are taking care of.
 When the young kids become rebellious, parents have to discipline them and take responsibility for them.
 So when my daughter did something not to my standards, I tried to teach her a lesson, but she still didn’t listen to me.
 I felt like my authority was challenged.
 If I didn’t discipline her, she wouldn’t know who her mother is.
 But I never thought that I too was a human being who have been corrupted by Satan.
 Not only do I not have the truth, but I am filled with my own intentions and desires.
 I ask my daughter to listen to everything that I say.
 This is a satanic disposition of arrogance.
 Now I feel terribly ashamed, embarrassed beyond belief.

 So I kept reading: “Many might well believe in God, and in appearance they look very spiritual, but as how to treat their children, and as to how children are to treat their parents, they do not have a clue in their views and attitudes how to put the truth into practice in these cases, and what principles should be applied in treating these matters and dealing with them.
 They do not know.
 And for what reason?
 A parent is always a parent, and in a parent’s eyes children are always children.
 With this correlation the relationship between parent and child becomes very difficult to deal with, and it’s very hard for both sides to get along with each other.
 Precisely because a parent always assumes their place as a parent and will not budge from it, keeping that status from which they will not come down, their children become at odds with them.
 A lot of things really result from the parent always assuming their place as such and taking themselves too seriously; they always see themselves as the parent, the elder: ‘Regardless of when, you won’t get away from your mother (your father); you’ll still have to listen to me.
 You are my offspring, my children.
 The fact of this doesn’t change, regardless of when.’
 This is a hurtful, a pitiable viewpoint for a parent to have, and hurtful for their children as well, who will be exhausted by it.
 Isn’t this the case?” (“What Should One Possess, at the Very Least, to Have Normal Humanity”).
 These words were so true.
 They portrayed my exact situation.
 Because I am her mother, my daughter is supposed to listen to me, so I tried to teach her lessons assuming my place as a parent.
 This wrong point of view is harmful and exhausting for me and my daughter.
 No wonder my daughter is keeping a distance from me.
 In the past, she was always attached to me, but now she always asks for her grandma.
 How can I solve this problem?